Protesting farmers block trucks from crossing Belgian-Dutch border | Law-Order

 Protesting farmers block trucks from crossing Belgian-Dutch border

-The border crossing in the direction of Antwerp, Belgium's second-biggest city and home to Europe's second-biggest port, is one of the blocked crossings.
+The border crossing in the direction of Antwerp, Belgium's second-biggest city and home to Europe's second-biggest port, is one of the blocked crossings, according to a post on social media platform X. Local media reported that the protests started late on Thursday night on the Belgian side with some Dutch farmers joining later.

-Local media reported most protesters came from Belgium, and some of them are Dutch.
+Dutch authorities have advised against travelling to Belgium on Friday if possible.
+In western Belgium, farmers have been blocking trucks from entering or leaving the port of Zeebrugge, part of Port of Antwerp-Bruges, for several days, with Flemish broadcaster VRT reporting that almost 2,000 trucks are stuck.

+Local police said they were providing the drivers with catering and sanitary facilities.
+A spokesperson for the Zeebrugge port said on Wednesday that the docks were filling up and would reach capacity if protests continued throughout the week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)